Rashida Jones Creates a Thinking Woman's Romantic Comedy

 Jones, who is now working with McCormack on a screenplay for her comic book, Frenemy of the State, said that with the Celeste character, "it's about her internal journey, not a criticism about what she's chosen to do with her life."
 Jones said that she knows lots of women who have prioritized their work.
 In the movie, she says, Celeste "wants to be right and like a character in the movie says to her, 'You can't be right and be happy.'"
 Jones wanted to show how Celeste thinks being smart can keep her safe from heartbreak.

-More articles in WMC News & Features by Category: Arts and culture, Economy, Media
+More articles by Category: Arts and culture, Economy, Media